camerastudy/camerastudy.github.io/about.md

 criteria for CAMERA.
 <br/>
 ## Compensation
-Participants will be compensated $50 for each in-person study visit and will be provided with a snack voucher and parking pass for Sunnybrook Health Sciences Centre.
+Participants will be compensated $50 for each in-person study visit, and will be provided with a snack voucher and parking pass for Sunnybrook Health Sciences Centre.
 <br/>
 ## Study Requirements